yapweijun1996/Multi-Agent-Reporting-System-v1/context.md

 -   **Dynamic Reporting**: The "BI Analyst" agent suggests reports, which are then rendered with interactive charts (using Chart.js) and sortable data tables (using DataTables.js).
 Reports can be exported as PDFs.
 -   **Robust Initialization**: The application's entry point (`src/main.js`) uses a strict `DOMContentLoaded` listener to prevent race condition errors, ensuring all DOM elements are available before any script attempts to access them.
 -   **Slide-In Settings Panel**: A smoothly animated panel provides a polished user experience for managing the application's configuration, such as the AI API key.
+-   **Modernized Sidebar UI**: The sidebar has been significantly updated with a custom-styled file upload button that provides user feedback, and a completely redesigned table list that features a modern selection style, skeleton loaders for better perceived performance, and a non-disruptive, inline confirmation flow for deleting tables.

 ---